Author: Vanessa Ngan, Staff Writer, 2003. Updated by Hon A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, September 2014.

 Generalised pustular psoriasis is characterised by recurrent acute flares.

-Flares of generalised pustular psoriasis often result in:
+Flares of generalised pustular psoriasis may result in:

 Remission occurs within days or weeks and the skin reverts to its previous state or erythroderma may develop.
 Relapses are common.